Distributed non-disclosive validation of predictive models by a modified ROC-GLM: Distributed ROC-GLM

-In summary, our method to calculate an approximation of the global survivor function $\tesurvp$ of the global survivor function $\esurvp$ contains the following steps.
-First, we set the value of $\varepsilon$ and $\tau$ to generate the noise $\noisek$ at each site to generate a noisy representation $\tssetpk{k} = \ssetpk{k} + \mathbf{r}^{(k)}$ of the original score values $\ssetpk{k}$.
-These noisy scores are communicated to the host and pooled to $\tssetp = \bigcup_{k=1}^K \tssetpk{k}$.
-The pooled noisy score values are finally used to calculate an approximation $\tesurvp$ of the global survivor function.
-Because of ensuring $(\varepsilon, \delta)$-differential privacy and hence \Atwo, we are allowed to share $\tesurvp$ with all \sites which can now proceed with calculating the placement values and preparing the data to get passed down to the distributed probit regression which is covered in the next section.
+The greatest challenge here is the privacy-preserving calculation of the global survivor function.
+It is prohibited to directly communicate score values $\ssetpk{k}$ from the local \sites to the analyst.
+Instead, we propose to calculate an approximation $\tesurvp$: First, we set the value of $\varepsilon$ and $\tau$ and generate a noisy representation $\tssetpk{k} = \ssetpk{k} + \mathbf{r}^{(k)}$ of the original score values $\ssetpk{k}$ at each site.
+Second, the noisy scores are communicated to the host and pooled to $\tssetp = \bigcup_{k=1}^K \tssetpk{k}$ to calculate an approximation $\tesurvp$ of the global survivor function.
+Third, $(\varepsilon, \delta)$-differential privacy allows sharing $\tesurvp$ with all \sites.
+Forth, the local sites calculate the global placement values and create the intermediate data set to enter the distributed probit regression.